solo-io/squash-vscode/README.md

 * Debug a service
 * Setting breakpoints
 * Stepping through the code
-* View values of varibles
+* View and modify values of variables
-* Modify variables value
 * and more ...

 ***